Skip to content

 In Australia, the Victoria Police's Crime Statistics Agency and the Australian Federal Police Major Crime Operations incorporate investigative psychology principles.
 The ANZPAA (Australia New Zealand Policing Advisory Agency) published guidelines in 2015 on the use of behavioural analysis that aligned with the ENFSI model, emphasising structured hypothesis generation rather than diagnosis.

-The empirical literature converges on a nuanced position.
+The empirical literature supports a differentiated position.
 Some behavioural analysis tasks rest on well-validated empirical foundations: geographic profiling (covered in the third topic of this module) has a validated mathematical basis and a testable error rate; crime-scene linkage analysis based on behavioural consistency (the second topic) has been prospectively validated in UK and Canadian datasets.

 The weaker domain is the global offender characterisation that comes with traditional profiling: the inference from crime-scene behaviours to specific demographic, psychological, and biographical predictions about an unknown offender.
 This inference chain depends on theoretical models of offender psychology that have never been prospectively validated at scale, and produces predictions whose accuracy, when tested against blind comparison groups, frequently fails to exceed chance.